nedmoors-jpg/rbx/README.md

 - The shop UI can prompt both gamepass purchases and developer product sales (energy packs and boosts).
 - VIP owners unlock an Energy-based VIP boutique that grants timed converter boosts.
-- Hyper Sprint and Auto Collector include toggle buttons in the HUD for quick control.
+- Hyper Sprint and Auto Collector include stylised HUD toggles with live ownership states.

+## Dynamic Events & Combos

+- **Crystal Surge** and **Prismatic Bloom** events rotate automatically, increasing orb density, value, and visuals for a highlighted zone.
+- Event timers, zone names, and descriptions are broadcast through an animated banner so players can react instantly.
+- Every shard pickup feeds a combo meter that rewards sustained runs with deposit multipliers; the meter expires if players slow down.

 ## Controls & Flow